 You can also view this workshop on YouTube.

-The following tips were created by the United States Environmental Protection Agency (US EPA) in coordination with American families across the country.
-Use the "Smart Tips" to help reduce food waste in your home.
+"Smart Tips to Prevent Food Waste" were created by the United States Environmental Protection Agency (US EPA) in coordination with American families across the country.

 Get Smart: See how much food you're really throwing away